algotechniq/algotechniq.github.io/projects.md

 At Algotechniq, we combine AI and computer vision algorithms to reshape industrial inspection practices, leading to safer environments, superior products, and more efficient processes.

 In the realm of quality control and defect detection, AI-powered computer vision is making significant strides.

-Critical applications of interest to Algotechniq include:
+Applications of interest to Algotechniq include:

 ##### Metal and Steel Production